afuentesw/afuentesw.github.io/_pages/publications.md

      - *Chilean Public Policy Society Conference* (scheduled) (2023)
      - *Ph.D.
 Seminar* (University of Edinburgh)

-   * Abstract: This paper explores the implications of tertiary education expansion in Chile from 2010 to 2019, mainly focusing on how large firms substitute workers with varying qualifications and experience.
-Despite a significant increase in the share of tertiary-educated workers, reaching 45 percent, there is no substantial decline in the wage premium associated with college-educated workers.
-Regarding occupations, we found a notable mismatch between educational attainment and job requirements, where most workers with higher vocational education find themselves overqualified, leading to a potential displacement of those workers by their college-educated counterparts.
-Then, we introduce a novel model estimated through administrative data, and we found close-to-perfect substitutability between workers with higher vocational and college education.
-Lastly, examining study plans at the technical, professional, and college levels reveals a relevant overlap, rationalizing the substitution between different educational levels.
-Finally, we emphasize the need for policymakers to differentiate programs at each educational level since this would lead to a more effective integration of workers with tertiary education in the labor market.

 # Working papers - Social Capital

 1. ["Breaking the populist spell: A comparative study of the association between interpersonal ties and populist preferences"](/files/paper1.pdf) with Ricardo González, Bernardo Mackenna and Esteban Muñoz.